GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar | Business

 GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

-Global stocks rose on Friday for a second day on hopes that signs U.S. inflation is cooling means less aggressive interest rate hikes from the Federal Reserve, an outlook that has the dollar facing its biggest two-day drop in almost 14 years.
-Oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID curbs, raising hopes for improved economic activity and demand in the world's top crude importer.
+Crypto exchange FTX filed for U.S. bankruptcy and founder Sam Bankman-Fried stepped down as chief executive, while oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID-19 curbs.
+Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after the better-than-expected report on U.S. consumer prices on Thursday bolstered bets the Fed would be less hawkish about hiking interest rates.

-Global stocks rose on Friday for a second day on hopes that signs U.S. inflation is cooling means less aggressive interest rate hikes from the Federal Reserve, an outlook that has the dollar facing its biggest two-day drop in almost 14 years.
+Global stocks rose on Friday for a second day on hopes cooler U.S. inflation would lead to less aggressive interest rate hikes by the Federal Reserve, an outlook that pushed the dollar toward its biggest two-day drop in almost 14 years.
+Crypto exchange FTX filed for U.S. bankruptcy and founder Sam Bankman-Fried stepped down as chief executive, while oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID-19 curbs.

-Oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID curbs, raising hopes for improved economic activity and demand in the world's top crude importer.
-In another sign that the Fed would be less hawkish about hiking rates going forward due to the better-than-expected report on U.S. consumer prices, gold prices rose to a near three-month high and headed to their best week since July 2020.
+Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after the better-than-expected report on U.S. consumer prices on Thursday bolstered bets the Fed would be less hawkish about hiking interest rates.
+On Wall Street, stocks mostly rose to add to the prior day's biggest daily percentage gains for the S&P 500 and Nasdaq in more 2-1/2 years after year-over-year inflation in October fell below 8% for the first time in eight months.

 In Europe, euro zone yields firmed and the EU's executive European Commission said it sees a bigger euro zone slowdown in 2023, though only slightly affecting jobs or public finances.
 Britain's economy shrank in the three months to September at the start of what is likely to be a lengthy recession.

-John O'Toole, global head of multi-asset investment solutions at asset manager Amundi, said the reaction in stock markets to the U.S. inflation data showed investors were "pretty desperate" for good news and could be getting ahead of themselves.
-"Even if we're closer to the end than we are to the beginning of a tightening cycle, that doesn't mean that rates are not going to stay at an elevated level for an extended period of time, and that's something that financial markets just don't have in their outlook," O'Toole said.
+John O'Toole, global head of multi-asset investment solutions at asset manager Amundi, said the reaction in stock markets to the CPI showed investors were "pretty desperate" for good news and could be getting ahead of themselves.
+Rates could "stay at an elevated level for an extended period of time, and that's something that financial markets just don't have in their outlook," O'Toole said.

 The weaker outlook for corporate earnings and jobs has yet to be fully priced into markets, he added.
-Investors poured into risky assets after the U.S. data, with the dollar down 1.295%%.
+Investors poured into risky assets after the U.S. data, with the dollar down 1.6% on the day.

 The yield on benchmark U.S. 10-year paper slipped below 4% on Thursday.
 U.S. bond markets are closed on Friday for Veterans Day.
 Asian shares scaled a seven-week high, with MSCI's broadest index of Asia-Pacific shares outside Japan set for its biggest one-day percentage jump since March 2020.